mohith2017/Prevention-of-Economic-Fraud-using-NFC-and-NIDS/README.md

 The files for this part of the project are 'KNN_Detection_Start.py' & 'Decision_tree_binary' -NIDS algorithm, 'UNSW_NB15_test-set' & 'UNSW_NB15_training-set' - Test and train datasets and remaining files are related to description of the dataset.<br><br>

+## Update Aug 2020

+Final ML-IDS KNN model was created with a 98% accuracy with k=2.
+The files are sorted and placed in 'Data Cleanup basic' and 'ML-IDS KNN' respectively.

 ## Team:
 [Mohith Manohar](https://github.com/mohith2017)<br>
 [Harsh Jaiswal]()<br>